The world premieres of 16 American documentary films.

 Dr Leslie Gordon and Dr Scott Berns fight to save their only son from Progeria, a rare and fatal disease which causes rapid ageing in children and for which there is no treatment or cure.
 In less than a decade, their work has led to significant advances.

-20 Feet From Stardom and Narco Cultura
+After Tiller and Narco Cultura

 (Country: US; Year: 2013; Director: Marta Cunningham)